Filing for Disability in New York: Social Security and SSI

 Is There a Limit on Medical Record Fees in New York?

-You'll likely want to submit your recent medical records to the SSA yourself.
 New York allows doctors and other medical professionals to charge a reasonable fee for medical records (up to 75¢ per page).
-But your doctor can't deny you your medical records because you're unable to pay for them.
+But you can be charged the full reproduction cost for X-rays, MRIs, or CT scans (but not original mammogram films), plus postage.

 Who Can I Contact About My Disability Case in New York?